martincostello/dotnet-bumper/README.md

 Usage: dotnet bumper [options] <ProjectPath>

 Arguments:
   ProjectPath                      The path to directory containing a .NET 6+ project to be upgraded.
-If not specified, the
+If not specified,
-                            current directory will be used.
+                                   the current directory will be used.

 Options:
   -v|--verbose                     Show verbose output --version                        Show version information.
   -?|-h|--help                     Show help information.
+  -cf|--configuration-file <PATH>  The path to a custom JSON or YAML configuration file to use, if any.
   -c|--channel <CHANNEL>           The .NET release channel to upgrade to in the format "major.minor".
+  -lf|--log-format <FORMAT>        The log format to use.
+                                   Allowed values are: None, Json, Markdown, GitHubActions.
+                                   Default value is: None.
+  -lp|--log-path <PATH>            The path to write the log file to, if any.
+  -q|--no-logo                     Do not display the startup banner.
   -t|--upgrade-type <TYPE>         The type of upgrade to perform.
                                    Allowed values are: Lts, Latest, Preview.
   -test|--test                     Test the upgrade by running dotnet test on completion.
   -e|--warnings-as-errors          Treat any warnings encountered during the upgrade as errors.
 ```

 ## Pre-requisites